USEPA/elevatr/cran_comments.md

 ## revdepcheck results

-Reverse dependencies were checked with release 0.4.4 on May 31, 2023.
-They have not changed since and this release is minor and they were not checked again.
+Reverse dependencies were checked with release 1.0.0 on Aug 17, 2023.